Below is a list of frequently asked questions about the application process.

 There will be no exemptions.

-Candidates suited to the salaried route into teaching as usually already assessing pupil progress, planning and teaching lessons.
-Usually this role demands that the candidate take charge of a class in a school and receive a lower level of supervision that trainees training on the tuition fee route.
+Candidates suited to the salaried route into teaching have usually had three years experience working in a primary school, are already planning and teaching lessons and assessing pupil progress.
+Usually this role demands that the candidate take charge of a class in a school and receive a lower level of supervision that trainees on the tuition fee route.
 However, salaried route still receive days out of school training and must teach in a second school.

-The Primary PGCE is a very intensive programme, and usually trainees are in their placement schools from 8am-5.30pm each day.
+The Full-Time and Part-time Primary PGCE programmes are very intensive, and usually trainees are in their placement schools from 8am-5.30pm each scheduled day.
 In addition, there will be a staff meetings each week and parent-teacher consultations once per term.
 You may opt to run an after school club in your placement school or attend curriculum evening to help parents to understand what their children are learning and how they can support them, to better prepare you for your first year of teaching.
 In addition to these hours, there will be study towards the academic module assignments and research and preparation for teaching the following day.